Arctic Oil & Gas

-The impact of a major oil spill on species and local communities would be significant, and a full-scale blowout would be catastrophic.
-One possible scenario is that a blowout is not contained before winter freeze-up; it would spew oil uncontrollably for the seven or eight months of winter ice-cover, without the possibility of taking any steps during that time to control the blowout.
-The oil would bind with the newly-formed ice, be carried far and wide by ocean currents, and released into new environments the following spring.
+The impact of a major oil spill or well blowout on species and local communities would be catastrophic in the Arctic where there is currently no proven technology or method for removing oil from ice.
+One possible scenario is that a blowout is not contained before winter freeze-up, leaving it to spew oil uncontrollably for the seven or eight months of winter ice-cover, without the possibility of taking steps to control the release.
+The oil would bind with newly-formed ice and as it breaks up, travel far and wide on ocean currents before it’s released into new environments the following spring.

 WWF-Canada has carried out extensive oil spill trajectory modelling in the western and eastern Canadian Arctic.
 We investigated possible spill event scenarios associated with vessel traffic and offshore petroleum exploration, research that can help inform local risk perception, prepare for oil spill response planning, and inform integrated ocean management and planning.

 In 2010, the Deepwater Horizon blowout in the Gulf of Mexico inspired Canada’s National Energy Board (NEB) to launch a comprehensive review of offshore Arctic oil and gas drilling regulations.
 WWF-Canada provided insight and research on the risks of offshore drilling in Arctic waters, focusing largely on the importance of being able to control a blowout before the sea ice formed over the winter.

 The NEB recognized this risk and now requires all developments to demonstrate their ability to control a blowout before the winter freeze-up.
 This is an important step, but other offshore regulations in the Canadian Arctic must be significantly strengthened before any offshore development is even considered.
 These include rules related to oil spill response, blowout prevention, drilling and well control, seismic testing, chronic pollution, liability for spills, and risk management.